-New York, NY (August 16, 2012) – Today marks the launch of the third annual GRAMMY Foundation® and MusiCares® Teens!
-Make Music Contest.
-Announced by the Partnership for Drug-Free Kids, along with the GRAMMY Foundation and MusiCares — the two nonprofit organizations of The Recording Academy®— the contest asks young musicians, ages 14 – 18, to compose or create an original song and/or music video that explores, encourages and celebrates a healthy lifestyle or accurately depicts a story about drug abuse.
-Winners will be revealed during the third annual National Drug Facts Week, January 28 – February 3, 2013, coordinated by the National Institute on Drug Abuse (NIDA), part of the National Institutes of Health.
+New York, NY (September 26, 2013) – Today marks the launch of the fourth annual GRAMMY Foundation® and MusiCares® Teens Make Music Contest.
+Announced by the Partnership for Drug-Free Kids, along with the GRAMMY Foundation and MusiCares — the two nonprofit organizations of The Recording Academy® — the contest asks young musicians, ages 14–18, to compose or create an original song and/or music video that explores, encourages and celebrates a healthy lifestyle or accurately depicts a story about drug abuse.

-A cash award of $500 will go to the first place winner; $250 to the second prize winner; and $100 to the third place winner courtesy of the Visions Adolescent Treatment Center in Malibu, California.
-All winners will be invited to Los Angeles to attend the 55th annual GRAMMY Awards® Backstage Experience, a special backstage tour that takes place while artists rehearse for the live GRAMMY Awards.
-They will have their musical entries posted on the GRAMMY365® website and the MTV Act blog, as well as on the Above the Influence campaign website, sponsored by the National Youth Anti-Drug Media Campaign — a program of the White House Office of National Drug Control Policy.
-In addition, prizes include iPads with the GarageBand app and an opportunity to release a record with Iron Ridge Road Recordings*, through Clarity Way, a drug and alcohol rehab facility in Hanover, Penn.
+The first-place winner will receive a $500 cash award and two tickets to the 56th Annual GRAMMY Awards® at STAPLES Center in Los Angeles, Calif. on Sunday, Jan.
+26, 2014.
+The second-place winner will receive $250; and the third-place winner will receive $100 courtesy of the Visions Adolescent Treatment Center in Malibu, Calif.
+All winners will be invited to attend the GRAMMY Awards Backstage Experience, a special backstage tour that takes place while artists rehearse for the live GRAMMY Awards.
+They will also join a guided tour of The Village Recording Studio, and have their musical entries posted on www.grammyfoundation.org, www.musicares.org and the Vans Warped Tour website.
+In addition, prizes include iPads with the GarageBand app and an opportunity to release a record with Clarity Way, a drug and alcohol rehab facility in Hanover, Pa.
 A certificate from the GRAMMY Foundation and MusiCares will be given to all winners acknowledging their role in the dissemination of health information about substance abuse. the Partnership for Drug-Free Kids will provide technical expertise in the judging process, with points given for an accurate depiction of the subject matter.

 3030 Olympic Boulevard